Ameridiem/RPG-Pseudocode/RPG-Pseudocode.md

 """When you fail the game: goes to a menu disaplaying, "Game Over" with a restart option."""

-"""A thin woman with a wooden staff and dark cloak approaches you, her face hidden in the shoadow of her hood.
+"""A thin woman with a wooden staff and dark cloak approaches you, her face hidden in the shadow of her hood.
 "I must ask something of you," she says.
 "My traveling companions betrayed me and stole a precious tome of knowledge.
 It tells the legend of an ancient kingdom that ruled these lands long ago, and is the last of its kind.
 Could you please help me retrieve it?"

   If you help the woman: you earn one reputation.
 The woman joins your party.
 She's very frail, but she will do her best to help.
 Gain two health, two more attack, and four gold
   If you refuse: you lose one reputation